dahead/sway-config/README.md

 ### Features
 - Notifications with mako.
-- Variables set so various applications can launch.
+- Variables set so various applications can launch on already configured workspaces.
 - Autostart sway after logon on tty1.
 - Adjust opacitiy of selected window with `$mod+o` or `$mod+shift+o`

 ### Optional applications
-- wofi as a launcher.
-See: https://aur.archlinux.org/packages/wofi/.
+- bemenu as a launcher.
+See: https://archlinux.org/packages/community/x86_64/bemenu/.
 - If you want to have notifications enabled, you have to install mako.
 See: https://github.com/emersion/mako.

 ### Todo in the future